surgamingoninsulin/SMScrapMapper/README.md

 ## Quick Start

 1. **Open Route Planner**: Click the 🗺️ Route Planner button at the top center
-2. **Add Waypoints**:
-   - Click "Add Waypoint" then click on the map, OR
+2. **Add Waypoints**: Click "Add Waypoint" then click on the map to add waypoints
-   - Check "Add Pin on Map Click" to add waypoints directly by clicking the map
 3. **Calculate Route**: Click "Calculate Route" to see the path
 4. **Save Route**: Enter a route name and click "Save Route"
 5. **Load Route**: Click "Open Saved Route" to view and load saved routes